Last Updated: May 1, 2026 | 10:35 BST

 Credit: Imago

 In a season that Nottingham Forest have made Premier League history for all the wrong reasons, there’s light at the end of the tunnel for current boss Vitor Pereira and controversial owner Evangelos Marinakis.
 The East Midlands club have become the first in the modern era to cycle through four different managers in a single campaign.
 Nuno Espírito Santo started things off, followed by a disastrous month under Ange Postecoglou, a brief “salvage mission” by Sean Dyche, and now the appointment of Pereira.
-Despite the ongoing mess, Forest do look as though they could avoid Premier League relegation, with a deep run into the Europa League also ongoing.
+Despite the ongoing mess, Forest are edging further away from the Premier League relegation zone, while at the same time setting up a Europa League semi-final against Midlands rivals Aston Villa, winning the first leg 1-0 at the City Ground.

 NOTTM FOREST